 The SIOP CNS GCT 96 study prospectively compared a reduced-dose CSI of 24 Gy followed by tumour boost of 16 Gy (n=190) with focal radiotherapy of 40Gy following chemotherapy (two cycles of carboplatin and etoposide alternating with two cycles of etoposide and ifosfamide) (n=65) [7].
 While the 5-year OS and event-free survival (EFS) were similar in both groups, there was a significant difference in progression-free survival (PFS) (0.97 ± 0.02 vs. 0.88 ± 0.04; P = .04), favouring CSI.
 Nevertheless, this study showed that chemotherapy followed by focal radiotherapy or reduced-dose CSI are treatment options for localized germinoma.
 While chemotherapy followed by focal radiotherapy was an acceptable option for localized germinoma, the reported relapse rate ranged from 7-71.5% [7,31-34].
 In the SFOP trial, 8 of 10 recurrences after focal radiotherapy occurred in the periventricular area [8].
 Similarly, in the SIOP CNS GCT 96 study, 6 of the 7 recurrences in the chemotherapy-focal radiotherapy group were either ventricular or combined with primary site recurrence.
-These observations led to the current practice of whole-ventricle as the standard radiotherapy target volume for localized germinoma (figure 2) [7].
+These observations, together with reports from Japan, led to the current European practice of whole-ventricle as the standard radiotherapy target volume for localized germinoma (figure 2) [7].